phoddie/runmod/readme.md

 	/moddable/examples/experimental/runmod/main.js (80) # Break: require: module "mod" not found!

-Finally, the ESP8266 will claim the mDNS name `runmod` on the local network.
+Finally, the microcontroller will claim the mDNS name `runmod` on the local network.

 	probe 1
 	probe 2